PitPietro/pitpietro.github.io/_posts/arduino/python-based/2020-09-25-blink-led-py.md

 1. Arduino board
 2. LED (of any color)
 3. 220 ohm resistor <span>&#177;</span>5% (red - red - brown - gold)
-4. Breadboard & wires (of different colors)
+4. Hook-up wires of different colors
+5. Breadboard

 ## Hardware setup
 Connect a black wire to the side of the breadboard (the once near the blue/black line).<br>